jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 processing pipeline.
 This has the advantage that other errors further downstream will also be reported in the same passe.
 A possible disadvantage is that consequential errors may arise in the processing of faulty results from earlier stages in the pipeline.
-If too many consequential errors occur in the aftermathe of an error, it should be considered to lift this error to a fatal error by assigning a higher number to it.
+If too many consequential errors occur in the aftermath of an error, it should be considered to lift this error to a fatal error by assigning a higher number to it.